rahulbakkatatla/SmartOperationsManager/README.md

-##⚡ SmartOps – Mini Java Task Automation Project
+⚡ SmartOps – A Mini Java Task Automation Project

-##🌱 Why I Built This
+🌱 Why I Built This

 When I started learning Java beyond textbooks, I realized I wanted to see how real-world systems manage multiple operations—not just isolated programs.